-Split is the second biggest town in Croatia situated on the eastern shores of Adriatic sea.
-Our yacht charter fleet in Split is situated in the middle of the main port.
-From Split we can offer sailing week for bareboat yacht charter or skippered charter.
-Catamarans charter rental from Split are also available.
-Daily sailing from Split can be offered as sailing school short programme.
+Split is the second biggest town in Croatia situated on the eastern shores of the Adriatic sea.
+Our sailing boat charter fleet in Split is situated in the middle of the main port, close to the old town.
+Our charter boats fleet from Split, can be rented as a bareboat yacht charter or skippered charter.
+Catamarans charter rental from Split is also available.
+If you don't have time to spend the whole week on board, we can offer you daily sailing from Split as sailing school short program.
+In this case you can do 1, 2, 3 or 4 days sailing tour, just contact us and we will provide you all possibilities to experience sailing adventure in Croatia.

 Phone: ++385 21 398 578